 Pie

-1 COLD unbaked pie crust in a pie pan
+1 COLD unbaked pie crust in a pie pan4 large egg yolks

 1/4 cup cornstarch